Cellular IoT in the 5G era

 Thirdly, almost every industry has time-critical communication needs.
 5G powered with URLLC capabilities is the most suitable wireless technology for realizing Critical IoT.
 However, a systematic end-to-end co-development in the ecosystem is essential for realizing Critical IoT gradually over time.

-Finally, Industrial Automation IoT with support for Ethernet and TSN is an enabler for seamless integration of 5G into the existing and evolving industrial deterministic networks used for real-time automation.
+Finally, Industrial Automation IoT with support for real-time Ethernet and TSN is an enabler for seamless integration of 5G into the existing and evolving industrial deterministic networks used for real-time automation.
 These capabilities, in conjunction with other IoT segments, enable the Industry 4.0 revolution to meet its promise for full digitalization.

 Ali Zaidi is a Strategic Product Manager for Cellular IoT at Business Area Networks, Ericsson.
 He received an MSc and a PhD in Telecommunications from KTH Royal Institute of Technology, Stockholm, Sweden, in 2008 and 2013, respectively.
 Since 2014, he has been working with technology and business development of 4G and 5G radio access at Ericsson.
 Ali is currently responsible for LTE-M, URLLC, Industrial IoT, V2X and local industrial networks.
 He is also Head of IoT Competence at Ericsson.
-Ali has co-authored more than 50 peer-reviewed research publications and 2 books, filed over 20 patents and made several 3GPP and 5G-PPP contributions, spanning communications, control and automation technologies.
+Ali has co-authored more than 50 peer-reviewed research publications and two books, filed over 20 patents and made several 3GPP and 5G-PPP contributions, spanning communications, control and automation technologies.

 Anders Bränneby is a Strategic Product Manager for Internet of Things in Packet Core, part of Business Area Digital Services at Ericsson.
 With 30 years of experience at Ericsson, Anders has worked within Device Development, Systems Management, Radio Research, Sales Support, Commercial Management and Product Management.
 The greatest parts of his career have been within Product Management of Packet Core network products and solutions, as well as Radio Network Products.
 Throughout his years at Ericsson, Anders has been engaged in cellular packet data, from 1G to 5G.